ProtonZero/Class-Commons/SPECS.md

 Any library using Class Commons 2.0 MUST probe for its existence using `pcall(require, "class.commons")`.

 In case it is absent it MAY error, or it MAY use its own class implementation.
-In either case, it MUST be reset to its initial value (which MAY be assumed to be `nil`) when the library finishes loading.
+If providing its own implementation, it must not leave a permanent entry in `package.loaded["class.commons"]`.